 My first claim is that morality in Smith's theory is like a second order structure built upon our original psychological constitution.
 The impartial perspective is not innate for us.
 We acquire it in "the great school of self-command" where through "the sense of propriety and justice (we learn to) correct the otherwise natural inequality of our sentiments" (The Theory of Moral Sentiments, hereon TMS, III.3.3).
-Hence the spectator's moral judgment does not merely rely on the pleasure of mutual sympathy, but on the pleasure of coincidence in appropriate feelings, coincidence in propriety.
-Therefore this pleasure is a second order pleasure, as well as moral or appropriate feelings are second order feelings, which arise because original, subjective or raw passions are malleable and can thus be informed by the impartial spectator's perspective.
-The moral point of view is learned, but it is not arbitrary.
+Hence the spectator's moral judgment does not merely rely on the pleasure of mutual sympathy, but on the pleasure of coincidence in appropriate feelings, coincidence in propriety feelings are second order pleasure, as well as moral or appropriate feelings are malleable and can thus be informed by the impartial spectator's perspective.2 The moral point of view is learned, but it is not arbitrary.
 Moral categoriality opens a new dimension in life: just as natural as psychology, although not innate.
 Indeed, these second order or moralized feelings have the peculiarity that they are feelings for which people are accountable:3 they should be able to give reasons or to articulate justifications for them.